aleshaleksey/fansys23/04-combat.md

 The attack of opportunity is made after the provoking action.
 It begins before the provoking action is resolved, but, as a rule, resolves after the provoking action.
 There are exceptions to this rule:

 - If the target is moving out of a threatened square, the attack is resolved before the movement is completed (think of it as being hit by an attack that is in progress).
-- If the character completing the attack of opportunity has the ["Swift Strike"](06-abilities.md#swift-strike) (their attacks are so fast that the target has no time to finish its own action).
+- If the character completing the attack of opportunity has the ["Swift Strike"](06-abilities.md#swift-strike) ability (their attacks are so fast that the target has no time to finish its own action).

 So for example, when attacking a target that is standing up, the attack is made as if the target is still prone (so usually at advantage), but the damage is applied after the target has stood up.
 Usually this is of no consequence.

 If the provoking action is drinking a potion, the effect of the potion, if immediate, kicks in before the damage dealt by the attack.

-If the provoking action is an attack with a weapon the the provoking character is not proficient with, any damage caused by the provoking character is applied first.
+If the provoking action is an attack with a weapon the provoking character is not proficient with, any damage caused by the provoking character is applied first.
 If this means that the provoking character was attacking a comrade of the character making the AoO, the comrade would take damage from the provoking attack and only then does the provoking character take damage from the AoO.
 This is reversed by "swift strike".

 If a character is running away, provokes an attack of opportunity when leaving its threatened area, and is grappled (or otherwise attacked) by the ogre, the grapple (or other attack) starts, and is resolved before the provoking character has left its original square.